Coherent-state constellations and polar codes for thermal Gaussian channels: Polar codes for the thermal channel

 \subsection{Classical coding}

-Wilde and Guha~\cite{wilde2013polar} show how to construct polar codes to transmit classical information over channels with classical input and finite-dimensional quantum output.
-Here, the modulator selects a coherent state input for the Bosonic Gaussian channel, but the choice of which input to make is classical.
-They only considered the case of uniformly-random channel input (befitting the equilattice or quantile constellations), but this restriction can be lifted by the construction of Honda and Yamamoto~\cite{honda2012polar} (using modified polarization statements found in \cite{renes_efficient_2015}), so as to apply to random walk or Gauss-Hermite constellations.
+Wilde and Guha~\cite{wilde_polar_2013} show how to construct polar codes to transmit classical information over channels with binary classical input and finite-dimensional quantum output.
+Recently, one of the present authors extended the construction to arbitrary input alphabets~\cite{nasser_polar_2017}.
+Here, the modulator selects a coherent-state input for the Bosonic Gaussian channel, but the choice of which input to make is classical.
+Both \cite{wilde_polar_2013} and \cite{nasser_polar_2017} only considered the case of uniformly random channel input (befitting the equilattice or quantile constellations), but this restriction can be lifted by the construction of Honda and Yamamoto~\cite{honda_polar_2013} (using modified polarization statements found in \cite{renes_efficient_2015}), so as to apply to random-walk or Gauss-Hermite constellations.

 Thus, a rate of $I(Z_m:B_m)$ is achievable.
-Wilde and Guha appeal to Arikan's original encoder, hence encoding is efficient.
-Their quantum version of the successive cancellation decoder is likewise explicit, but its implementation complexity is unknown.
+Both \cite{wilde_polar_2013} and \cite{nasser_polar_2017} appeal to Arikan's original encoder, hence encoding is efficient.
+The quantum version of the successive cancellation decoder is likewise explicit, but its implementation complexity is unknown.